 This game requires a little more preparation, but it will last for many summers to come.
 Buy several 2×4 boards that can be cut into 48 ½ inch pieces.
 The boards can be cut by hand or at a local lumber yard.
 After the pieces are cut, sand the edges so each piece is smooth and can be easily slid across the other pieces.
 To add some creativity and color, paint the ends in different colors.
 There is no need to seal the wood because it may cause the wood to stick and the pieces will not slide as easily.
 Once the project is complete, you can begin playing the game.
 Store the pieces in a garage during wet weather to prevent warping.

 Glow-in-the-Dark Capture the Flag

-For fun after the sun goes down, try a different take on a classic game.
+After the sun goes down, try a different take on this classic game.
 Divide up family and friends into two teams.
 Use different glow stick colors as the flags for each team.
 Give each player two glow bracelets which match the color of their flag.
 The objective is to find the opposite team’s “flag” and bring it back to their side.
-The winner is the team who successfully captures all of the other team’s flags.
+Whichever team can do this, wins!

 Image via Flickr

 The Slip and Slide is a yard activity the whole family has enjoyed for many years.
 To make it into a game that involves scoring points, gather a tarp, duct tape, and Frisbees.
 To set up the game, cut different shapes into the tarp and reinforce the shapes with the duct tape.
 Give different point values to the shapes and then hang the tarp at the end of the slip-n-slide.
 To play, slide down the slide, stand up, spin around four times and throw Frisbees to gain points.
 The winner is the person or team with the most points at the end of the game.